-Snapshots are used to save the state of a resource at a specific point in time.
-Both disk and virtual machine snapshots are supported.
+Snapshots are designed to save the state of a resource at a particular point in time.
+Disk snapshots and virtual machine snapshots are currently supported.

 Creating disk snapshots